Letters to the Editor, Oct. 24

 As a former deputy speaker of the Barnstable County Assembly of Delegates, please join me in voting no on Question 6.

-There have been several charter review commissions over the years including one co-chaired by former State Senators Henri Rausenbach and Rob O'Leary that included stakeholders from the business community, select boards, civic groups, health and human services organizations, environmental advocacy groups among many others.
+There have been several charter review commissions over the years including one co-chaired by former State Senators Henri Rauschenbach and Rob O'Leary that included stakeholders from the business community, select boards, civic groups, health and human services organizations, environmental advocacy groups among many others.

 The changes in Question 6 were brought forward by the assembly of delegates with one public hearing, when there is an inclusive charter review process scheduled for next year.